 Since Posts are having the time entitled with them, they are included in RSS feeds whereas Pages are not included in RSS feeds.
 RSS stands for Really Simple Syndication or Rich Site Summary and is used to notify your website subscribers about the recent articles that you have posted.
 A RSS feed is an XML documents which contain except or full content with the author and date information.
 This is a very easy process where your readers will get to know about your articles without vising your website.
 I’ll cover RSS in details in a separate article since it is a big topic in itself.
 Subscribe here to get notified about my latest articles that I post.

 So, thats all about Posts vs Pages.
-You will be relating all of this when you will be moving on to the next articles where we will be exploring all aspects of Posts and Page in details.
+You will be relating all of this when you will be moving on to the next articles where we will be exploring all aspects of Posts and Page in details and will create a website like this.
 Till then if you have any other differences between these in your mind then Let me know !!